uktrade/py-node/README.md

 ./build-all-threaded.sh
 ```

 Note that this script will use all avaialble threads to cut down on build time, but will use the docker engine and therefore only create single-architecture images, for whichever architecture your system is based on.
-The `build-all.sh` script run by the CI system uses buildx to create multi-architecture images at the expense of not running in a multi-threaded way.
+The `build-ci.sh` script run by the CI system uses buildx to create multi-architecture images at the expense of not running in a multi-threaded way.

 All output from the build commands is piped to `build.log` to keep stdout uncluttered.